kiingameer/selfbot/docs/index.md

 <a name="module_createasset"></a>

 ## createasset ⇒ <code>MessageEmbed</code>
-Settngs CreateAssetCommand - Create an asset on your Discord Application for Rich Presence
+Settings CreateAssetCommand - Create an asset on your Discord Application for Rich Presence
 **Aliases**: `uploadasset`, `ca`, `ua`

 **Returns**: <code>MessageEmbed</code> - Confirmation the asset was uploaded